 This section is intended for UNIX users that would like an introduction to EFT and some of its features.
-This section explains how to invoke EFT from a UNIX terminal, what a EFT session looks like, logging in and transferring files to a remote host on the network, and executing commands on a remote host.
-Users are encouraged to refer to the "Advanced Local User's Guide" on page 48 for a more in depth look into EFT.
-Users should also refer to the "Remote User's Guide" for the remote host in which a connection will be made for additional information about that host's environment.
+This section explains how to invoke EFT from a UNIX terminal, what an EFT session looks like, logging in and transferring files to a remote host on the network, and executing commands on a remote host.
+Users are encouraged to refer to the "Advanced Local User's Guide" on page 49 for a more in depth look into EFT.
+Users should also refer to the "UNIX Remote User's Guide" on page 35 for the remote host in which a connection will be made for additional information about that host's environment.